-For some, the idea of solo travel in Europe sounds intimidating, daunting and a little scary.
-But overcome those feelings and you could have the most thrilling and empowering experience of your life!
-Don’t be put off by thinking you’ll be lonely, hearing about single supplements, or by worrying you’ll get lost.
-These are all things that you can overcome with just a little extra planning.
+For some, solo travel in Europe sounds intimidating, daunting and a little scary.
+But overcome those feelings, and you could have the most empowering experience of your life.
+Don’t be put off by thinking you’ll be lonely or worrying you’ll get lost.
+These are all things that you can overcome with a little extra planning.

 Think, you can do whatever YOU want to do.
 No compromising your bike ride in Amsterdam because your friends want to visit the Van Gogh museum.
 No debating over whether to eat street food or dine at a restaurant in France.
-And no more arguing over taking the cheap train seats over the luxury ones when travelling from Germany to Austria.
-Everything is entirely your choice!
+And no more arguing about choosing cheap train seats over luxury ones when travelling from Germany to Austria.
+Everything is your choice.

 Europe is the perfect destination for solo travel, especially if you’re new to the game.
-It’s one of the safest parts of the world, it’s common for people to travel solo, and it’s relatively easy to navigate your way around.
-Public transport is generally reliable, fairly cheap and at a good standard.
-But if you’re still a little apprehensive, here’s our top nine tips for solo travel in Europe.
+It’s one of the safest parts of the world, it’s common for people to travel solo, and it’s relatively easy to navigate.
+Public transport is reliable and fairly cheap.
+But if you’re still a little apprehensive, here are our top nine tips for solo travel in Europe.

 2 – Don’t be scared to dine on your own